matthieukern/spotter/README.md

 #### Frontend

 The frontend is available for Android and iOS, and is developed using React Native.
+More info can be found in the `app/` submodule.
+The application can be downloaded [here](https://github.com/matthieukern/spotter-application/blob/master/spotter.apk?raw=true).

+You can either init submodules or find the mobile application code [here](https://github.com/matthieukern/spotter-application/).

 #### Backend